rustyscreeps/screeps-starter-rust/README.md

   the bot directory to install the required packages.
 - Copy the `deploy.js` script over to a new `js_tools` directory.
-- Add `main.js` to a new `js_src` directory, either moved from your existing `javascript` dir and updated,or freshly copied.
+- Add `main.js` to a new `js_src` directory, either moved from your existing `javascript` dir and updated, or freshly copied.
 If updating, you'll need to change:
   - Import formatting, particularly for the wasm module.
   - wasm module initialization has changed, requiring two calls to first compile the module, then to initialize the instance of the module.